What is a Digital Object Identifier (DOI)? | Is it an Indicator of Quality?

 If a particular journal/publisher is suggesting that, as their papers have a DOI, this validates the quality of the publisher/journal/paper, this should raise a red flag that the journal may be predatory.

-It is good for journals to use a Document Object Identifier (DOI) to provide access to its papers, but if it uses this fact to promote (suggest) its quality, this should be seen as a negative point, rather than a positive.
+It is good for journals to use a Digital Object Identifier (DOI) to provide access to its papers, but if it uses this fact to promote (suggest) its quality, this should be seen as a negative point, rather than a positive.

 Article history